giaaaacomo/APi-reg/README.md

   > **pros:** tons of options, super precise, super versatile, super customizable
   > **cons:** tons of options, hardware intensive (especially CPU and RAM), few plugins support GPU acceleration, (therefore) slower

+>> **note**
+regarding GPU acceleration, in the recent years has been developed a library called [CLIJ](https://clij.github.io/), actually at its v2, capable of converting automatically the macro files from fiji to openGL, that is the native language for GPU and general acceleration.
+Despite this, macros need some advanced customization, therefore its implementation in this research is expected in further developments yet to be planned.

 ### * Hugin